China Development Finance

 Download CV

-Brooke Escobar is the Associate Director of the Chinese Development Finance Program team, where she oversees AidData’s efforts to apply the Tracking Underreported Financial Flows (TUFF) methodology to opaque development finance flows.
-She previously served as AidData's Senior Program and Technology Manager, focused on Chinese and Middle Eastern aid analysis, from 2012-2021 and as a project manager for AidData from 2009-2011.
+Brooke Escobar is the Associate Director of AidData's Tracking Underreported Financial Flows (TUFF) Unit, where she oversees the lab's efforts to apply the TUFF methodology to opaque development finance flows from donors and creditors, including China.
+She previously served as Senior Program and Technology Manager, focused on Chinese and Middle Eastern aid analysis, from 2012-2021; and as a Project Manager from 2009-2011.
 She holds an MA in Public Affairs from the University of Texas at Austin and a BA in Political Science from Brigham Young University.

 M.A., Public Affairs, University of Texas at Austin